 Single, double, triple, and gear inches are things you should be considering.
 All types of cycling have their preferred gearing.
 For example, mountain bikes usually have a really large range of gears especially on the low end so riders can climb all of the hills they face.

-Building a bike will increase your knowledge of the industry, it will increase your knowledge of the mechanics of bicycles, and increase your confidence in yourself.
+Building a bike will increase your knowledge of the industry.
+It will increase your knowledge of the mechanics of bicycles, and increase your confidence in yourself.
 I have done it.
-It took time and effort, and it was not cheaper than buying a complete bike but it changed the way I think about transportation and it made me want to become a mechanic which I am today.
+It took time and effort, and it was not cheaper than buying a complete bike but it changed the way I think about transportation. it made me want to become a mechanic which I am today.

 Here is a beginner guide that might help you a lot through the building process